harlexkhal/Foodipy/README.md

 ## Screenshot ![see](./src/assets/images/screenshot.png?raw=true 'Title')

-> The app lists different foods from different areas in the world with opions from people worldwide.
+> The app lists different foods from different areas in the world with opinions from people worldwide.

 ## Built With